 Tying Up & Muscular HealthBy: Dr. Lydia Gray

 “Tying up” or exertional rhabdomyolysis refers to muscle stiffness and pain after exercise.
 It can occur sporadically or chronically.
-Sporadic “tying up” is due to a temporary problem in muscle cells caused by fatigue, heat exhaustion or electrolyte imbalance, and can occur in any breed.
-Chronic “tying up” is an inherited problem with the way muscle cells use calcium, and is mainly seen in Thoroughbreds, Arabians and Standardbreds.
-Signs range from a slight shortening of stride to reluctance to move or even laying down.
+Sporadic “tying up” is due to a temporary problem in muscle cells caused by fatigue, heat exhaustion, or electrolyte imbalance, and can occur in any breed.
+Chronic or recurrent “tying up” is an inherited problem with the way muscle cells use calcium, and is mainly seen in Thoroughbreds, Arabians, and Standardbreds.

 Horses with the chronic version of “tying up” should also have their diet examined for the nutrients mentioned above.
 In addition, research has shown some benefit to supplementing with the minerals Chromium and Magnesium.
 There are also anecdotal reports of benefit from adding Dimethylglycine (DMG) to the diet.

 The signs of “tying up” can range from mild to severe and include the following, all associated with exercise:

 - Firm and painful muscles over the loin and croup